 Does Kasita meet the zoning of my property?

-For our single unit product, if the zoning on the property allows for an accessory dwelling unit (ADU), Kasita should fit (subject to other regulations that may be in place such as architectural control committees, etc.).
-For stackable units, Kasita is compliant if the zoning of the property allows for multi-family or mixed use development.
-However zoning can vary by location and we recommend consulting with a land use attorney or local land planner to confirm.
+If the zoning of the property allows for an accessory dwelling unit (ADU), Kasita should comply (subject to other regulations that may be in place such as architectural control committees, setbacks, etc.).
+However zoning can vary by location and we recommend consulting with a land use professional, civil engineer, or local land planner to confirm.
 We encourage you to contact our sales team to discuss your property if you’re unsure and need some guidance.

 Developer & Cities